Indigenous DataSET

 A Year-Long Indigenous Data Sovereignty & Ethics Training for 15 Early Career Faculty in Arizona

-2023-24 Indigenous DataSET Fellowship Structure and Schedule
+2025-26 Indigenous DataSET Fellowship Structure and Schedule

 Indigenous Peoples and their communities have been targets of extractive research practices for centuries.
 And, in the absence of comprehensive guidelines, standards, and laws outlining how ethical research involving Indigenous subjects is to be performed and how Indigenous data and knowledge are to be used, questionable practices persist in this area today.

-As a Indigenous DataSET Fellow, you will be equipped over the course of the 2023-24 academic year with the knowledge, tools, and perspectives necessary to conduct research and steward data in ways that comport with the Arizona Board of Regents Tribal Consultation Policy, university policies, and Indigenous Peoples’ rights and interests.
+As a Indigenous DataSET Fellow, you will be equipped over the course of the 2026 academic year with the knowledge, tools, and perspectives necessary to conduct research and steward data in ways that comport with the Arizona Board of Regents Tribal Consultation Policy, university policies, and Indigenous Peoples’ rights and interests.
+After six months of education and discussion, you will also have the opportunity to participate in a national Indigenous Data Sovereignty gathering.

-September 2023 - April 2024 (ONLINE): Network with your Fellowship peers and mentors during optional weekly meetings via Zoom.
+Network with your Fellowship peers and mentors during optional weekly meetings via Zoom.

-• Engage tribal leaders, staff, community practitioners, and tribally-engaged researchers in Arizona on IDGov topics (may include opportunities to present and/or participate in expert panel discussions)
+Engage Tribal leaders, staff, community practitioners, and Tribally-engaged researchers in Arizona on IDGov topics (may include opportunities to present and/or participate in expert panel discussions)

 How to Apply

-To apply for the 2023-24 Indigenous DataSET Fellowship, you’ll need to provide:
+To apply for the Indigenous DataSET Fellowship, you’ll need to provide:

 -1-